 5. Repeat to test different themes.

 If you have a few themes that you want to test out, you can repeat this process for each one.
-So long as you don’t hit the Activate and Publish button, your changes will not be pushed live.
+So long as you don’t hit the Activate/Publish button, your changes will not be pushed live.

 How to Change a WordPress Theme on a Live Site

 We mentioned this step in a previous section, but a little reminder doesn’t hurt.
-Be sure to backup your website before activating a new theme.
-If anything goes wrong, you can always revert your site back to the original so long as it’s backed up.
+Be sure to back up your website before activating a new theme.
+If anything goes wrong, you can always revert your site to the original so long as it’s backed up.

 2. Select and install a WordPress theme.

 Navigate to your WordPress themes by selecting the Theme option under Appearance in the lefthand sidebar.
-Here you should see all of your existing themes as well as an option to add new ones.
+Here, you should see all of your existing themes and an option to add new ones.
 Pick your desired theme — or download one if needed — and select the option to Live Preview.

 3. Preview the theme and customize it.

-Once in the Live Preview, you’ll have plenty of options to customize your theme.
-There are different settings you can modify and you can view how your site looks on various devices.
+Once in the Live Preview, you’ll have many options to customize your theme.
+There are different settings you can modify, and you can view how your site looks on various devices.

 4. Test your website before going live.

 In the Live Preview mode, you can not only add and edit elements on your website, but you can test them as well.
-It’s best practice to test all of the functions and features on your website to make sure they work before pushing your site live.
+It’s best practice to test all of your website’s functions and features to ensure they work before pushing your site live.

 5. Activate your new WordPress theme.

-Once you feel your site is ready to go, it’s time to publish it.
-You can do so by clicking the Activate and Publish button in the top left.
+Once you feel your site is ready, it’s time to publish it.
+You can do so by clicking the Activate/Publish button in the top left.

-In some cases, you won’t be able to use the processes above to automatically update your WordPress theme.
-In which case, you can follow the steps below to manually change it.
+Sometimes, you won’t be able to use the processes above to update your WordPress theme automatically.
+In this case, you can follow the steps below to change it manually.

 1. Connect your website using an FTP client.

-If you want to change your theme manually, you’ll need to work through your WordPress database.
-To do that, you’ll need to connect your website to WordPress using an FTP client.
+If you want to change your theme manually, you must work through your WordPress database.
+You’ll need to connect your website to WordPress using an FTP clien t.

 2. Go to the themes folder and select a theme.

-Once you have access to your FTP client, you’ll need to navigate to the /wp-content/themes/ folder.
+Once you can access your FTP client, navigate to the /wp-content/themes/ folder.
 It should look something like this:

-Here, you can see all of the themes you have installed and you can add new ones, too.
-Make note of the folder you want to use as you’ll need that information later in this process.
+Here, you can see all of the themes you have installed, and you can add new ones, too.
+Make a note of the folder you want to use, as you’ll need that information later in this process.

 3. Access the cPanel of your web hosting account.

-For this next step, you’ll need to log into your web hosting account and access your cPanel.
+Log into your web hosting account and access your cPanel for this next step.
 The cPanel is a control panel equipped with all the tools you need to manage web hosting for your website.

 4. Open phpMyAdmin.

-If you don’t see this option, you can download phpMyAdmin for free here.
+If you don’t see this option, download phpMyAdmin for free here.

 5. Edit the template and stylesheet.